 It’s not about what you can’t eat – it’s about what you don’t want to eat

-That was the most challenging part, my husband’s reaction to the V word.
+That was the most challenging part, my daughter’s father’s reaction to the V word.
 I had run off down the path of vegan without any discussion – as I said, it took 45 seconds to make the connection.
 He thought the world had ended.
 That we would never be able to enjoy meals out again, or even eat in the same city, would have to eat separate meals and that I would become the type of vegan we all fear – pushy, preachy, angrier (that I normally am) and hateful towards meat eaters.
 We argued a lot and I felt like I was being punished for a decision based on kindness and respect and he thought I was making life difficult unnecessarily.

 it’s not just about the animals but awareness of fellow humans and the environmental impact of the industries.